flyteorg/flytectl/docs/source/gen/flytectl_delete_execution.rst

-Terminate executions.(execution,executions can be used interchangeably in these commands)

-Task executions can be aborted only if they are in non-terminal state.
+Terminate executions.(execution/executions can be used interchangeably in these commands) Task executions can be aborted only if they are in non-terminal state.
 If they are FAILED, ABORTED or SUCCEEDED, calling terminate on them has no effect.

 Terminate a single execution with its name: